kunhwiko/concepts/cloud/kubernetes/E-network-part-1.md

 ---
 ##### Network Policies
 ```
-a) Network policies act as a set of firewall rules that manages network traffic for selected pods and namespaces.
+a) Network policies act as a set of firewall rules that manage network traffic for selected pods and namespaces.
+These
-b) Network policies aim to minimize security breaches and maximize parts of systems that don't need to talk to each other.
+   policies aim to implement the least privilege principle.
-c) Network policies use labels to whitelist applicable pods and namespaces.
+b) Network policies use labels to whitelist applicable pods and namespaces.
+Usage of labels to define virtual network
-   Usage of labels to define virtual network segments is much more flexible than defining CIDR / subnet masking.
+   segments is much more flexible than defining CIDR / subnet masking.
+c) Network policies are part of the standard Kubernetes API but differ in implementation per networking solution / CNI
+   plugin.
+Kubernetes provides the ability to define network policies through APIs, but it is up to the networking
+   solution to enforce those policies.
 d) Network policies are cluster scoped and rules are unified if multiple network policies exist.
-e) Network policies are part of the standard Kubernetes API but differ in implementation per networking solution / CNI plugin.
-   In other words, Kubernetes provides the ability to define and store network policies through APIs.
-   However, enforcing that network policy is left to the networking solution.
 ```

 ##### Execution of Network Policies